jyoeymama/SigmaClient/README.md

 FOR NEW UPDATES: Use the same principal except use the lastest version.

-THE LATEST VERSION: Version 1.3
+THE LATEST VERSION: Version 1.6

 REMEMBER THAT EVERYTHING MIGHT NOT WORK, THIS IS STILL IN DEVELOPMENT!

-Tracers are currently being worked on and NoDark still dosent work, This will be fixed soon
+Tracers are currently being worked on and NoDark still dosent work as well as a few other things, This will be fixed soon.

-to all my users, I LOVE YOU AND THANK YOU!
+to all my users, THANK YOU!

+Please make sure to suggest anything to me